madagiurgiu25/decoil-viz/README.md

 <img src="./decoil-viz.gif" width="600">
 <br/>
-To run `decoil-viz` you need to have installed [docker](https://docs.docker.com/engine/install/), and have docker engine running.
+To run `decoil-viz` you need to have installed [docker](https://docs.docker.com/engine/install/) and/or singularity.

 ### 1. Install